crespire/ruby_chess/README.md

 * Move.capture? - Are there any captures on the move?
 * Move.valid_moves - Return a list of Cells that piece can actually traverse to in a psuedo-legal way.
 We don't care, at this point, about legal moves, just moves we can actually make.

-So, the `Move` should contain all pieces on the board, then we can use these predicates and `valid_moves` to filter out squares that are blocked, etc.
+So, the `Move` should contain all reachable cells on the board, then we can use these predicates and `valid_moves` to filter out squares that are blocked, etc.

 So we are passed in the board, origin, an offset and if we should repeat.